 South African Shiraz wines tend to be rich, with deep blueberry and blackberry flavours which work well with the rustic cuisine the nation is famed for.

-Finer examples also display that wonderful savoury, almost meaty character Rhone Valley Syrah wines are know to exhibit.
+Finer examples also display that wonderful savoury, almost meaty character Rhone Valley Syrah wines are known to exhibit.

 South Africa’s Cabernet Sauvignon wines are a gorgeous example of the kind of Old World / New World crossover that this country does so well.